-Making change quick and easy is explained in depth in my book Macrobiotics for all Seasons, available Many of the ingredients listed below have been used in various cultures for many, many years.
+Making change quick and easy is explained in depth in both of my books Macrobiotics for all Seasons and Go Vegan.
+Many of the ingredients listed below have been used in various cultures for many, many years.
 Some of these ingredients may be new to you so this list will give you a general guideline on their usage.
 When you follow a diet that does not create nutritional stress you energy and vibrancy will soar.
-Many of our clients cannot believe the increase in energy they experience in such a short time switching from a meat and dairy based diet to a wholefoods plant based vegan diet.
+Our clients cannot believe the increase in energy that they experience in such a short time switching from a meat and dairy based diet to a wholefood plant based vegan diet.

 Is a fermented sweet rice drink with the texture of milk!
 It is a creamy base for custards, puddings and frostings, not to mention a wonderfully satisfying drink and good source of complex carbohydrates on its own.

 A large leafy sea vegetable, arame is finely shredded and boiled before drying and packed for selling.
 Since it is precooked, it requires far less cooking time than other sea vegetables and can be marinated for salads with no cooking at all.
 One of the milder tasting sea plants, it is a great source of protein and minerals, calcium and potassium.